enginebai/Algorithms/topics/shortest-path.md

 > We always choose the "closest" vertex with minumum distance estimate, we say that is uses a greedy strategy.

-Here is the pseudo code:
+Here is the pseudo code (textbook version):

 ```kotlin
 fun dijkstra(G, s) {